 In response to the unique challenges that the COVID-19 pandemic has created, Book'em is committed to continuing to promote literacy in our community in safe and strategic ways.
 By providing educational support in the form of books, creating spaces to share high-quality resources, and working alongside Metro Nashville Public Schools and other key community partners to make all of this possible, we are confident that we can continue to create a more literate Nashville no matter the circumstances.

 Schools and other organizations in Davidson County may request books in order to distribute directly to children by filling out our online book request form to request books for the economically disadvantaged children and teens they serve.
-For June-July 2020, up to two books per child may be requested to help support summer reading.
-Organizations may request a maximum of 800 books per month.

 - If you’d like to give books from the comfort of your home, you can participate in our Virtual Book Drive – hop online and shop local for books for youth ages 0-18.
 Shop at Parnassus Books, Fairytales Bookstore, The Bookshop, or your favorite online source for children’s books.
 We welcome books of all types and topics, but feel free to check out our Amazon wish list for some of our favorites!